qlik-oss/core-website/docs/recipes/core/kubernetes.md

 ### Mira Kubernetes Mode

-In the [deployment](./plain/frontira/mira-deployment.yml) of Mira it is important to note a few things.
+In the [mira-deployment.yaml](https://github.com/qlik-ea/core/blob/master/kubernetes/plain/frontira/mira-deployment.yaml) file, it is important to note a few things.

 Observe that the Mira deployment specifies two containers to run in the pod.
 This is because Mira needs to communicate with the Kubernetes API server through kubectl as a proxy.